 It focuses on PUB Written Approval, GoBusiness applications, the Sewerage and Drainage Act, Trade Effluent Regulations, TEF Scheme, NEA discharge context, Water Conservation Tax and Wientjens Blue Ocean water recycling.

-- Geo target: Singapore commercial laundries and high-volume laundry operators.
+- Service area: Singapore commercial laundries and high-volume laundry operators.

 - Primary authority: PUB regulates trade effluent discharge into the public sewerage system.